This 15+15 episode will be a myth-busting, insight-driven discussion on the future of autonomous shipping.

 In this session, we’ll explore the current state of AI-powered navigation and vessel automation — what’s already possible today, what remains aspirational, and what it all means for the future of seafaring.

 Can we trust AI to handle critical decisions at sea?
-We’ll examine real-world deployments showing how AI is already enhancing safety, optimizing fuel consumption, and improving operational efficiency for some of the world’s leading shipping companies.
+We’ll examine real-world deployments showing how AI is already enhancing safety, optimising fuel consumption, and improving operational efficiency for some of the world’s leading shipping companies.

 - Will AI replace human crews?